Making Tea from a piece of raw Ginger Root

-Although there are 1000's of herbs in this world, the knowledge of two hundred is sufficient to help many, many people.
-It can be beneficial to use the plants that are native to one's own region, but herbs from other parts of the world can benefit us, as well.
+There are thousands of herbs in this world, but the knowledge of thirty to sixty plants is sufficient to help many, many people.
+It can be beneficial to use the plants that are native to one’s own region, but herbs from other parts of the world can also bring benefit to us.

 Ginger Root (Zingiber officinale) is native to Asia, but is now used and cultivated all over the world.
 The raw, fresh root, which you can purchase in the produce section of most grocery stores, is a powerful diaphoretic.